open-telemetry/opentelemetry-php-instrumentation/README.md

 int(2)
 ```

 *Important*: the post method _must_ provide a return type-hint, otherwise the return value will be ignored.
+The return type
+hint in the example above is `: int`.

 ## Exceptions